 In the short time since returning to the UK, work has already begun to help follow up on several initial proposals between the British and Israeli companies.
 Discussions are currently taking place on a possible return trip to further expose the opportunities in Israel, for both these and other UK retailers.
 A UK-based event in the next few months, designed to introduce Israeli retail-innovations to a wider UK audience is also being discussed.

-Daniel Saunders, Chief of Staff for Trade and Economic Affairs at the Embassy of Israel, London, and one of the organisers of the delegation commented:
+Daniel Saunders, Chief of Staff for Economic Development at the Embassy of Israel, London, and one of the organisers of the delegation commented:

 “The success of this trip lies in partnership.
 Israel has enjoyed many successes through the years that have come as a result of collaboration between the public and private sectors and through a continued partnership between academia and industry.